fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 ============

-This specification would require browsers to include the FINGERPRINT and HOST attributes in STUN requests to a STUN server used to gather candidates for this to work correctly.
-Note they would not need to be included in STUN requests sent peer to peer or sent to ensure media consent.
+This specification would require browsers to include the FINGERPRINT and the HOST attributes in STUN requests to a STUN server used to gather candidates for this to work correctly.
+Note they MUST not be included in STUN requests sent peer to peer or sent to ensure media consent.